Scientific Environment

 Clinical Environment

 MUSC Health, the clinical enterprise of the Medical University of South Carolina (MUSC), is dedicated to the pursuit of changing what’s possible in health care.
-The innovations and leadership of this integrated health care system are evident, not only in the hospitals (University Hospital; Ashley River Tower, a cardiovascular, gastrointestinal, and cancer specialty hospital; the Institute of Psychiatry; the Storm Eye Institute; and Children’s Hospital) on the downtown Charleston campus, but shared with the sixteen hospitals owned and operated by MUSC Health (situated in Charleston, Chester, Fairfield, Florence, Kershaw, Lancaster, Marion, Orangeburg, Richland and Williamsburg counties), more than 100 outreach locations, clinical affiliations with numerous health care partners, and a robust telehealth network.
+The innovations and leadership of this integrated health care system are evident, not only in the hospitals (University Hospital; Ashley River Tower, a cardiovascular, gastrointestinal, and cancer specialty hospital; the Institute of Psychiatry; the Storm Eye Institute; and Children’s Hospital) on the downtown Charleston campus, but shared with the sixteen hospitals (owned and equity stake) within the Regional Health Network (situated in Charleston, Chester, Fairfield, Florence, Kershaw, Lancaster, Marion, Orangeburg, Richland and Williamsburg counties), more than 750 Care locations, clinical affiliations with numerous health care partners, and a robust telehealth network.
 MUSC Health serves more than two million patients annually, and its specialized care teams consistently rank among the best in the country.
 MUSC Health delivers transformational care shaped by world-class clinicians, health scientists, and educators who provide leading-edge care while developing the next generation of innovative health care leaders.

 The MUSC Medical Center is a key component of MUSC Health.
 This premier health sciences center is at the forefront of the latest advances in medicine and includes South Carolina’s #1 and most preferred hospital (as ranked by U.S. News & World Report on its Best Hospitals 2014-2023 and the National Research Corporation respectively), a NCI-designated Cancer Center, a Level I Trauma Center, and South Carolina’s only nationally recognized children’s hospital.
 The Research Mission is to provide excellence in patient care, teaching, and research in an environment that is respectful of others, adaptive to change, and accountable for outcomes.
 The Medical Center advances biomedical knowledge by serving as a setting for clinical and translational research, providing resources to conduct research, and offering opportunities for patients to participate appropriately in research and treatment protocols.